archiewood/duckdb-gsheets/README.md

 # <img src="img/duckdb-gsheets.png" alt="DuckDB GSheets" style="height: 1em;"/> DuckDB GSheets

-This extension, GSheets, allows you to read and write to Google Sheets using DuckDB.
+A DuckDB extension that allows you to read and write Google Sheets.

+## Installing

+This extension is not yet published and must be [built from source](#building).

+The source code is hosted at https://github.com/archiewood/duckdb-gsheets

 ## Usage